 That depends on the year.
 There is a chance you will hear from us in late April, but most likely you will not hear from us until after May 1st, which is the deadline for admitted students to reserve their places in the class.
 In the meantime, you should make plans to attend another college and reserve your place in its first-year class, since we cannot assure you that we'll admit any student from our waiting list.

 What can I do to increase my chances of being admitted from the Waiting List?

-Send in the postcard or register via the GHQ.
-We sound like a broken record but we will not consider your application further unless you communicate your desire to join our waiting list by registering for it.
+Send in the postcard or register from the link in your decision letter in the GHQ.
+We sound like a broken record, but we will not consider your application further unless you communicate your desire to join our waiting list by registering for it.
 Also, stay in touch with us over the coming weeks.
 Keep us posted of any changes to your record (awards you've won, grades you've earned, etc.), and feel free to communicate to us the depth of your interest in attending W&L. If we end up with room for more students, we will review your application again, and updates can be very helpful as we consider it further.